What is a balance sheet projection?

 Reclassify GAAP to suit your needs

 There’s such a thing as optimizing your data for financial forecasting.
-While GAAP is for financial statements, your data might be better suited to different categories for your balance sheet projections so that they’re better reflected in the forecasts.
+While Generally Accepted Accounting Principles (GAAP) are for financial statements, your data might be better suited to different categories for your balance sheet projections so that they’re better reflected in the forecasts.

 For example, separating and reclassifying long-term debt to short-term debt if a company expects to pay it off in the next year gives a more accurate picture for forecasting.